Mihindig/Automated-SOC-Workflow-Threat-Detection-Intelligence-Enrichment-and-Incident-Response-/README.md

 # Skills Demonstrated

-Threat detection and monitoring using Wazuh
+Threat detection and monitoring using Wazuh.

-Incident response and case management via TheHive
+Incident response and case management via TheHive.

-Security automation with Shuffle
+Security automation with Shuffle.

-Threat intelligence enrichment using VirusTotal
+Threat intelligence enrichment using VirusTotal.

-SIEM log analysis and alerting
+SIEM log analysis and alerting.

-Firewall rule configuration for securing communication
+Firewall rule configuration for securing communication.

-Log analysis and correlation for improved detection
+Log analysis and correlation for improved detection.

-Threat hunting techniques based on Sysmon and Wazuh logs
+Threat hunting techniques based on Sysmon and Wazuh logs.

 # Tools Used